madskristensen/WinterIsComing/README.md

 ---------------------------------------

 A dark theme based on the popular [Winter is Coming](https://marketplace.visualstudio.com/items?itemName=johnpapa.winteriscoming) theme for VS Code.
-This theme was created in coorporation with the original author of the theme, [John Papa](https://twitter.com/John_Papa).
+This theme was created in cooperation with the original author of the theme, [John Papa](https://twitter.com/John_Papa).

 ![Winter is Coming](art/screenshot.png)